G. K. Chesterton: Advocacy of Catholicism

 Chesterton's views, in contrast to Shaw and others, became increasingly focused towards the Church.
 In Orthodoxy he writes: "The worship of will is the negation of will ...
 If Mr Bernard Shaw comes up to me and says, 'Will something', that is tantamount to saying, 'I do not mind what you will', and that is tantamount to saying, 'I have no will in the matter.'
 You cannot admire will in general, because the essence of will is that it is particular."

 Chesterton's The Everlasting Man contributed to C. S. Lewis's conversion to Christianity.
 In a letter to Sheldon Vanauken (14 December 1950), Lewis calls the book "the best popular apologetic I know", and to Rhonda Bodle he wrote (31 December 1947) "the [very] best popular defence of the full Christian position I know is G. K. Chesterton's The Everlasting Man".
 The book was cited in a list of 10 books that "most shaped his vocational attitude and philosophy of life".

 Chesterton's hymn "O God of Earth and Altar" was printed in The Commonwealth and was included in The English Hymnal in 1906.
 Several lines of the hymn appear in the beginning of the song "Revelations" by the British heavy metal band Iron Maiden on their 1983 album Piece of Mind.
 Lead singer Bruce Dickinson in an interview stated "I have a fondness for hymns.
 I love some of the ritual, the beautiful words, Jerusalem and there was another one, with words by G. K. Chesterton O God of Earth and Altar – very fire and brimstone: 'Bow down and hear our cry'.
 I used that for an Iron Maiden song, "Revelations".
 In my strange and clumsy way I was trying to say look it's all the same stuff."

-Étienne Gilson praised Chesterton's book on Thomas Aquinas: "I consider it as being, without possible comparison, the best book ever written on Saint Thomas ... the few readers who have spent twenty or thirty years in studying St. Thomas Aquinas, and who, perhaps, have themselves published two or three volumes on the subject, cannot fail to perceive that the so-called 'wit' of Chesterton has put their scholarship to shame."
+French philosopher Étienne Gilson praised Chesterton's book on Thomas Aquinas: "I consider it as being, without possible comparison, the best book ever written on Saint Thomas ... the few readers who have spent twenty or thirty years in studying St. Thomas Aquinas, and who, perhaps, have themselves published two or three volumes on the subject, cannot fail to perceive that the so-called 'wit' of Chesterton has put their scholarship to shame."

 Archbishop Fulton J. Sheen, the author of 70 books, identified Chesterton as the stylist who had the greatest impact on his own writing, stating in his autobiography Treasure in Clay, "the greatest influence in writing was G. K. Chesterton who never used a useless word, who saw the value of a paradox, and avoided what was trite."
 Chesterton wrote the introduction to Sheen's book God and Intelligence in Modern Philosophy; A Critical Study in the Light of the Philosophy of Saint Thomas.